MicrosoftDocs/architecture-center/docs/example-scenario/data/data-analysis-regulated-industries-content.md

 ### Alternatives

 The functionality provided by this pattern overlaps with functionality that's available in Azure Synapse Analytics.
 We recommend that you use Azure Synapse whenever you can.
-However, in regulated industries in particular, some organizations can have longer adoption time for some services (e.g., Azure Synapse) for various reasons.
-For example, most organizations in a regulated industry require their security teams to 'whitelist' services before they can be used, which requires a deep technical, security-centric review of the service that can often take months to complete.
-As a result of this, services can be unavailable for use while undergoing this 'whitelisting' process.
-In those cases, you might want to implement this pattern rather than manually deploying a custom data-analytics stack.
+However, in regulated industries in particular, some organizations can have longer adoption time for some services (such as Azure Synapse), for various reasons.
+For example, most organizations in a regulated industry require their security teams to create an _allow_ list of services, before they can be used.
+This process requires a deep technical, security-centric review of the service, which can often take months to complete.
+As a result, services can be unavailable for use while they wait.
+In those cases, you might want to implement this pattern, rather than manually deploying a custom data-analytics stack.

 See [Enterprise data warehouse architecture](/azure/architecture/solution-ideas/articles/enterprise-data-warehouse) for an alternative solution to this pattern.